mmhashim139/ibtb/README.md

 - user can Add places review .
 - user can Add a place to his favorite after create an account .
 - add an image for each place .
+- Activate Conatct form to send an email & Validate Form with Js

 ## Technologies Used
  * HTML5